 He is a frequent speaker on intellectual property topics before the International Trademark Association, the American Intellectual Property Law Association, the AIPPI - Japan, the Intellectual Property Owner’s Association, the Danish Patent and Trademark Office and the American Bar Association.

-In 2013, he was honored with an IP Star recognition by Managing Intellectual Property.
+In 2013 and 2014, he was honored with an IP Star recognition by Managing Intellectual Property.
 Also recognized for his intellectual property practice, he was included in Virginia Business magazine’s “The Legal Elite” on numerous occasions.